dortania/OpenCore-Install-Guide/extras/drm.md

 **FairPlay 1.x**: Software based DRM, used for supporting legacy macs more easily

-* Easiest way to test this is by playing an iTunes movies or trailer: [Fairplay1.x test](https://drive.google.com/file/d/12pQ5FFpdHdGOVV6jvbqEq2wmkpMKxsOF/view)
+* Easiest way to test this is by playing an iTunes movie: [Fairplay1.x test](https://drive.google.com/file/d/12pQ5FFpdHdGOVV6jvbqEq2wmkpMKxsOF/view)
+  * FairPlay 1.x trailers will work on any configuration if WhateverGreen is properly set up - including iGPU-only configurations.
+However, FairPlay 1.x *movies* will only play on iGPU-only configurations for around 3-5 seconds, erroring after that HDCP is unsupported.

-**FairPlay 2.x/3.x**: Hardware based DRM, found in Netflix, AmazonPrime
+**FairPlay 2.x/3.x**: Hardware based DRM, found in Netflix, Amazon Prime

 * There's a couple ways to test:
    * Play a show in Netflix or Amazon Prime
-   * Play an AmazonPrime trailer: [Spiderman Far from home](https://www.amazon.com/Spider-Man-Far-Home-Tom-Holland/dp/B07TP6D1DP)
+   * Play an Amazon Prime trailer: [Spider-Man: Far From Home](https://www.amazon.com/Spider-Man-Far-Home-Tom-Holland/dp/B07TP6D1DP)
       * Trailer itself isn't DRM encrypted but Amazon still does the check before playing
-* Note: Requires either an iGPU or newer AMD GPU to work(Polaris+)
+* Note: Requires either an iGPU or newer AMD GPU to work (Polaris+)

-**FairPlay 4.x**: Hardware based DRM, found on AppleTV+
+**FairPlay 4.x**: Mixed DRM, found on AppleTV+

+* You can open TV.app, choose TV+ → Free Apple TV+ Premieres, then click on any episode to test without any registration or trial
-* AppleTV+ comes with a free trial
+* Apple TV+ also has a free trial if you want to use it
-* Note: Requires either an iGPU or newer AMD GPU to work(Polaris+)
+* Note: Requires either an iGPU or newer AMD GPU to work (Polaris+)
-   * Possible to force Fairplay 1,x for unsupported/older hardware combinations
+   * Possible to force FairPlay 1.x for unsupported/older hardware combinations

 If everything passes good on these tests, you have no need to continue!
 Otherwise proceed on